How These Centers are Different

-For nearly 60 years, these alcohol and substance abuse addiction recovery centers have provided successful long-term recovery for tens of thousands of individuals.
-They are the largest and longest continuously operated group of addiction recovery centers in the world, with over 240 centers in the U.S. and over 1,200 centers worldwide.
+For nearly 60 years, these alcohol and drug addiction treatment centers have provided successful long-term recovery for tens of thousands of individuals.
+They are the largest and longest continuously operated group of addiction treatment centers in the world, with over 240 centers in the U.S. and over 1,200 centers worldwide.

 Here’s How They Describe Themselves